makingspace/OfflineRequestManager/README.md

     }
 }
 ```
-The data provided by dictionaryRepresentation will be written to disk using NSCoding to be retained until the request completes (Note: this means that only Foundation objects and objects that conform to NSCoding will be saved).
-In this case, there will need to be a delegate that lets the OfflineRequestManager know what exactly to do with the archived dictionary when the app starts back up, which should be something like:
+The data provided by dictionaryRepresentation will be written to disk using NSKeyedArchiver to be retained until the request completes (Note: Foundation objects will save by default, but custom objects in this dictionary must conform to NSCoding to be archived).
+In this case, there will need to be a delegate that lets the OfflineRequestManager know what exactly to do with the archived dictionary when the app starts back up:
 ```swift
 class ClassThatHandlesNetworkRequests: OfflineRequestManagerDelegate {
     init() {